jamestheakston/unwire/README.md

 ## Requirements

-- Raspberry Pi (or any Debian/Ubuntu-based Linux box) running as root/sudo
+- A supported Raspberry Pi (or any Debian/Ubuntu-based Linux box) running as root/sudo
 - **The Pi must already be connected to the internet** (Wi-Fi or Ethernet) before running the installer — it downloads packages via `apt` during setup
 - One or more USB printers
 - A phone, tablet, or computer on the **same local network** as the Pi, to print and view the dashboard